 - Using the cash value to buy more life insurance or pay premiums can free up money elsewhere but will reduce or eliminate the cash value growth.

 If you decide to cancel or surrender your cash value life insurance, fees are assessed.
 The cash surrender value, the cash value minus the surrender fees, is what you will receive if you withdraw the entire cash value balance.

-What Are the Benefits of Building a Cash Value on Your Life Insurance Policy?
+Benefits of Building Cash Value on Your Life Insurance Policy

 Building cash value on your life insurance policy provides a living benefit that can be used if the need arises.
 This nest egg can be a valuable asset down the road.
 There are several ways to use life insurance cash value.

 The amount you withdraw from the cash value is generally tax-free unless the amount is greater than the premiums paid into the policy.
 Making a withdrawal without paying it back will reduce the death benefit.